Emeline K/Bidi: Biography

+K/Bidi's family name is of Breton origin and is pronounced like "Kerbidi".
+The letter Ꝃ (K with stroke; French: k barré) was used in Breton as an abbreviation for the prefix Ker, meaning "village" or "hamlet", which is a common component of Breton place names.
+Her ancestor had relocated from Quimperlé in Brittany to Réunion in the 18th century.

-K/Bidi was born on 13 May 1987 in Saint-Denis, Réunion, and studied law.
-On 5 April 2013 was sworn in at the high court of Saint-Denis where she worked as an associate lawyer.
+Emeline K/Bidi was born on 13 May 1987 in Saint-Denis, Réunion, and studied law.
+On 5 April 2013 she was sworn in at the high court of Saint-Denis where she worked as an associate lawyer.
 In 2018, she was called to the bar at Saint-Pierre.

 2022 National Assembly election

 In the 2022 National Assembly election, K/Bidi ran to represent Réunion's 4th constituency.
 She ran as a candidate of Le Progrès.
 In the second round on 19 June 2022, K/Bidi defeated Lorion with 61% of the vote.